AMENDED CONSTITUTION AND BY-LAWS

 Opening and closing of grave

-The items comprising cemetery and funeral benefits (except double plot) may be provided to non-members at such fees as may be determined by the Executive Board from time to time, which fees shall be higher for non-members than those set for members.
+The items comprising the above cemetery and funeral benefits (except double plots) may be provided to non-members at such fees as may be determined by the Executive Board from time to time, which fees shall be higher for non-members than those set for members.
+This non-member accommodation may be revoked at any time as deemed necessary by the Executive Board.

 ARTICLE VIII